Giants Sign Mark Glowinski and Jon Feliciano, Lose Austin Johnson and Keion Crossen

 The 29-year old, 6’4”, 310-pound Glowinski was originally drafted in the 4th round of the 2015 NFL Draft by the Seattle Seahawks.
 The Colts claimed him off of waivers in December 2017.
 Glowinski has played in 95 regular-season games with 74 starts.
 In the last three years with the Colts, he has started 46-of-48 games at right guard.
 He is a solid, physical, and dependable player who performs better as a run blocker.

 The 30-year old, 6’4”, 325-pound Feliciano was originally drafted in the 4th round of the 2015 NFL Draft by the Oakland Raiders.
 He signed as a free agent with the Bills in March 2019.
 Feliciano has played in 82 regular-season games with 39 starts, including 31 with the Bills in the last three seasons, mostly at guard.
 He is a versatile player who can play both guard positions and center.
-Feliciano did miss 15 regular-season games with shoulder, pectoral, and calf injuries the past two seasons.
+Feliciano did miss 15 regular-season games with shoulder, pectoral, calf, and COVID-19 issues the past two seasons.

 AUSTIN JOHNSON AND KEION CROSSEN DEPART IN FREE AGENCY…